You threw the bums a dime in your prime, didn't you?

-- The object lesson for the Beverly Hills princess in Maid To Order was to reduce her to Cinderella-before-the-ball status.
+- The object lesson for the Beverly Hills princess in Maid to Order (1987) was to reduce her to Cinderella-before-the-ball status.
 She got the riches back, though, in the end.

 - The trope is played with as the central joke of the film Overboard with Kurt Russell and Goldie Hawn; Goldie is the princess, but suffers amnesia and winds up living in, well, less than salubrious surroundings.
 Most of the jokes from that point center on her being in this situation.

-- There's something of a reference to this trope in Rose's mother, Ruth of Titanic.
-Rose deWitt Bukater's family money is all pretty much gone, and Ruth is counting on Rose marrying money in the form of Nathan Hockley to restore them to financial stability.
+- Rose's mother, Ruth of Titanic (1997), is either this or a more regular Impoverished Patrician.
+Rose deWitt Bukater's family money is all pretty much gone, and Ruth is counting on Rose marrying money in the form of Cal Hockley to restore them to financial stability.